Tswagerman/project_mlops/reports/README.md

 > **How did you configure experiments?
 Did you make use of config files?
 Explain with coding examples of how you would**
 > **run a experiment.**
+Yes, hydra package was used and thus a config folder was made including different experiment yaml files along with a default one.

 ### Question 13